Join Our Community!

 The program will especially help hispanic communities across the country who are disproportionately harmed by current rules preventing low-income people from receiving the full federal Child Tax Credit.
 Nearly 17% of hispanic families live below the poverty line in 2022.

-Unless the credit is expanded, 42 percent of Hispanic children will not receive the full credit in 2024, roughly double the percentages of white and Asian children who are left out.
+Because Congressional Republicans blocked the bill that would have expanded the CTC, 42 percent of Hispanic children will not receive the full credit in 2024, roughly double the percentages of white and Asian children who are left out.

 The Christian Perspective